genicam/harvesters/README.rst

     ia.stop_image_acquisition()

-And the following code disconnects the connecting device from the image acquirer; you'll have to create an image acquirer object again when you have to work with a device:
+And the following code disconnects the connecting remote device from the image acquirer; you'll have to create an image acquirer object again when you have to work with a remote device:

 .. code-block:: python